-Basic net loss per share is calculated by dividing net loss attributable to common stockholders by the weighted average number of shares of common stock outstanding.
-Net loss attributable to common stockholders is computed as net loss less accretion of redeemable convertible preferred stock.
-Diluted net loss per share attributable to common stockholders is calculated by giving effect to all potentially dilutive common stock equivalents outstanding for the period.
-For purposes of this calculation, stock options, restricted stock units (RSUs), restricted shares, and purchase rights committed under the employee stock purchase plan are considered to be common stock equivalents but have been excluded from the calculation of diluted net loss per share attributable to common stockholders as the effect is antidilutive.
+Basic net loss per share is calculated by dividing net loss by the weighted average number of shares of common stock outstanding.
+Diluted net loss per share is calculated by giving effect to all potentially dilutive common stock equivalents outstanding for the period.
+For purposes of this calculation, stock options, restricted stock units (RSUs), performance-based restricted stock units (PRSUs), convertible senior notes, restricted shares, shares issuable as acquisition-related contingent consideration, and purchase rights committed under the employee stock purchase plan are considered to be common stock equivalents but have been excluded from the calculation of diluted net loss per share as the effect is antidilutive.